JavaTMP/JavaTMP/JavaTMP-Blockchain/Mastering Bitcoin/readme.md

 #### Benefits of P2SH

+The P2SH feature offers the following benefits compared to the direct use of complex scripts in locking outputs:

+* Complex scripts are replaced by shorter fingerprints in the transaction output, making the transaction smaller
+* P2SH shifts the transaction fee cost of a long script from the sender to the recipient, who has to include the long redeem script to spend it.

 #### Redeem Script and Validation

+P2SH locking scripts contain the hash of a redeem script, which gives no clues as to the content of the redeem script itself.
+The P2SH transaction will be considered valid and accepted even if the redeem script is invalid.
+You might accidentally lock bitcoin in such a way that it cannot later be spent.

 ### Data Recording Output (RETURN)

+to record a digital fingerprint of a file in such a way that anyone could establish proof-of-existence of that file on a specific date by reference to that transaction.

+create UTXO that cannot be spent, using the destination bitcoin address as a freeform 20-byte field.
+Because the address is used for data, it doesn’t correspond to a private key and the resulting UTXO can never be spent.

+`RETURN` outputs are recorded on the blockchain, so they consume disk space and contribute to the increase in the blockchain’s size, but they are not stored in the UTXO set and therefore do not bloat the UTXO memory pool and burden full nodes with the cost of more expensive RAM.

 ### Timelocks

+Timelocks are restrictions on transactions or outputs that only allow spending after a point in time.

 #### Transaction Locktime (nLocktime)

+Transactions with nLocktime specifying a future block or time must be held by the originating system and transmitted to the bitcoin network only after they become valid.
+If a transaction is transmitted to the network before the specified nLocktime, the transaction will be rejected by the first node as invalid and will not be relayed to other nodes.
+The use of nLocktime is equivalent to postdating a paper check.

+But it can create another transaction, double-spending the same inputs without a locktime.
+Thus, Alice can spend the same UTXO before the 3 months have elapsed.

 #### Check Lock Time Verify (CLTV)